vertigoala/profile-hub/README.md

 1. If the source data does not include an NSL name identifier, then the system will attempt to match the name against the NSL
    1. If there is a single match, the profile will be matched to that NSL name
       1. If the previous step, for any reason, did not identify the name authority, and the matched NSL name includes the authority, then the profile will use the authority from the NSL.
 This should rarely occur
+      1. The protolog of the NSL name is recorded against the profile and will be displayed under the name on the profile pages.
    1. If there is no match, or multiple matches, then the profile will not be matched to any NSL name

 ### Nomenclature (aka concept)